kejin-qian/Malicious-URL-Classifier/README.md

 - **Story 2**: Final Model Selection: Classification accuracy, F-score and AUC are possible machine learning performance metrics for the classifiers built above.
 To optimize precision(how many predicted malicious urls are actually malicious) and recall(how many malicious urls identified correctly by model), F-score and AUC will be the primary performance metric.
 The final best model selected will be the one with the highest F-score and the highest AUC.
 (4 points)

 - **Story 3**: Build a stacked predictive model using optimal models found in S1 to improve the classifier’s predictive power.
-Compare the performance metric of the stacked model with the final best model selected in S2 and choose the winner.(4 points)
+Compare the performance metric of the stacked model with the final best model selected in S2 and choose the winner.

 ### **Theme3**: